-It comes to us from the Big Mamma Group, who are also responsible for Gloria – which for those way, way out of the loop is the larger-than-life Italian trattoria that opened this February in Shoreditch and which is still causing regular lines around the block to get a table.
+It comes to us from the Big Mamma Group, who are also responsible for Gloria – which for those way, way out of the loop is the larger-than-life Italian trattoria that opened this February in Shoreditch and which is also causing regular lines around the block to get a table.

-This follow up is in Fitzrovia, and it mimics its big sister where it counts, bringing a maximalist, overstated, lavishly fun vibe to everything it does, only with slightly different Italian lilt: while Gloria focuses on the Amalfi Coast of the ’70s.
+This follow up’s in Fitzrovia, and it mimics its big sister where it counts, bringing a maximalist, overstated, lavishly fun vibe to everything it does, only with slightly different Italian lilt: while Gloria focuses on the Amalfi Coast of the ’70s.
 Circolo plants its inspirational flag in Sicily.
 What does that mean?
 Well, allow us to take you on a little virtual tour:

 You can’t really miss it from the outside.
 Just head to Rathbone Place, and look for the building that appears to have a rainforest growing out of the wall.
 Delve into the foliage, past the door, and you’ll get to the first of the restaurant’s two rooms: